Primus27/R6-Profile-Switcher/README.md

 # Usage
  - Run 'switch_v3.py' by double clicking on the file

-# Troubleshooting / FAQ
+# FAQ

+### Question 1
 **Question:** Does this swap your skins by swapping out your save file?
 Because that's technically bannable isn't it?
 Or only if its for skins you don't have?

-**Answer:** It swaps the save file (1.save) with one that belongs to you (and only you). <ins>This way it doesn't swap skins with anything you don't have</ins>.
+**Answer:** This program is not a cheat program and does not hook into the game.
+It swaps the save file (1.save) with one that belongs to you (and only you). <ins>This way it doesn't swap skins with anything you don't have</ins>.
 Bear in mind, "1.save" only handles skins and attachments and considering that this script uses "copies" of your profiles, it will never equip something that you have never equipped yourself.

-&nbsp;
+# Troubleshooting

+### Issue 1
 **Issue:** Double clicking on the program opens a text editor or other program.

 **Solution:** File associations are set up wrong.
 Right click on the python file and select `open with`.
 Choose `python` from the list or click `more apps 🠫` and select `python`.

 &nbsp;

+### Issue 2
 **Issue:** Program does not launch / immediately crashes.

 **Solution:** This happens because Python was not added to your (environment variables) PATH (See installation).
 You can verify this by opening command prompt where the program is located and typing `python switch_v3.py`.
 Receiving an error such as `this system cannot run the specified program` or `'python' is not recognized as an internal or external command` means that you need to add python to your PATH.
 [This video shows you how to do it.](https://www.youtube.com/watch?v=Y2q_b4ugPWk)

 &nbsp;

+### Issue 3
 **Issue:** Program launches and displays title (program name and developer...) but does not load menu options immediately.

 **Solution:** This happens because an API call is made to R6tabs to check what accounts are on your system.
 Unfortunately, there is nothing you can do here as it typically takes 1-2 seconds to receive a response.

 &nbsp;

+### Issue 4
 **Issue:** Program is not recognising my accounts.

 **Solution:** The program was set up in a way that users don't have to enter any information, including drive paths.
 This means if you have your UPlay launcher installed on another drive that isn't C://, Switch V3 will not work.
 Switch V2 remains unaffected by this.